 Lori Kido Lopez is an Associate Professor of Media and Cultural Studies in the Communication Arts department at the University of Wisconsin-Madison.
-She is also affiliate faculty in the Asian American Studies Program and the Department of Gender and Women’s Studies.
+She also Director of the Asian American Studies Program at University of Wisconsin-Madison.

-Dr. Lopez is the author of Asian American Media Activism: Fighting for Cultural Citizenship and Micro Media Industries: Hmong American Media Innovation, editor of Race and Media: Critical Approaches, and co-editor of the Routledge Companion to Asian American Media with Vincent Pham.
+Dr. Lopez is the author of Asian American Media Activism: Fighting for Cultural Citizenship and Micro Media Industries: Hmong American Media Innovation, editor of Race and Media: Critical Approaches, and co-editor of the Routledge Companion to Asian American Media.
 She is a Co-Editor at the International Journal for Cultural Studies.
 Her work examines race and ethnicity in the media through a cultural studies lens, deploying ethnography and interviews to examine the way that Asian Americans and other minority groups use media in the fight for social justice.
-Her current research examines Hmong Americans and the culturally specific ways that they are participating in the production and consumption of digital media, particularly considering the gendered dimensions of Hmong media cultures.
+Her current research examines Hmong Americans and their innovative forms of media industry.

 Dr. Lopez received a PhD in Communication from the University of Southern California, an MA in Mass Communication from Indiana University, and a BA in Asian Studies and Media Studies from Pomona College.
 She is mixed race Japanese American and is originally from Portland, OR.